Enter your zip code above to find your hardiness zone, plants available for your area, and your estimated ship date.

 To the left, you'll find all the topics covered in this Plant Manual.
 Select a topic to read its information.

 Low-maintenance and productive — a sure thing.
-This variety is hardy, disease-resistant and very vigorous.
+This variety is disease-resistant to verticillium wilt, leaf spot, and leaf scorch, and very vigorous.
 You can just plant, sit back, and let them produce.
-You’ll enjoy large yields — baskets of big, red, sweet strawberries.
+Enjoy large yields of big, red, sweet strawberries.
 Cold hardy.
 Ripens in June.
 Self-pollinating.
 Pkg. of 25 plants.

 The best way to succeed is to plan before you plant.
 Let’s discuss location: Do you know where you want to plant your new berry plant?
 Avoid many future problems by considering all aspects of the planting spot, such as: